craam/noaa-report/README.md

 # noaareport

 A library used to read the noaa's solar report.
-It uses pandas storing the data into a dataframe making it easy to manipulate.
+It uses pandas to store the data into a dataframe making it easy to manipulate.

 ## Installation